vincentqb/dot.py/README.md

 # dotdash

-dotdash is a minimalist script to manage links to dotfiles, inspired by [bashdot](https://github.com/bashdot/bashdot).
-It is a single script, written entirely in python, which is easily auditable, requiring no dependencies.

-dotdash symlinks files and directories into the user's home directory from a directory known as a **profile**.
+dotdash is a minimalist script to manage symbolic links to dotfiles, inspired by [bashdot](https://github.com/bashdot/bashdot).
+It links files and directories into a user's home directory from a directory known as a **profile**.
 It supports multiple profiles and file templates with variables.

+dotdash is a single script, written entirely in python, which is easily auditable, requiring no dependencies.

 ## Install